 Since B1 was contained in these outer layers, they were polishing off the B1 as well.

-Beriberi characterized by impairment of the nerves and heart.
+Beriberi is characterized by impairment of the nerves and heart.

 General symptoms include loss of appetite and overall exhaustion, digestive irregularities, and a feeling of numbness and weakness in the limbs and extremities. is rapidly fatal unless specific therapy is given.